StAlphonsos/osdhud/README.md

 It seems _de rigueur_ to provide a screenshot:

 ![osdhud 0.1.6 (not yet released)](web/osdhud-screencap-small.png)

+This display was produced by `osdhud -t`, which is why it says `[-stuck-]` at bottom left.
+Without the `-t` the HUD will come up for a few seconds and count down how long it will be visible at bottom left instead.

 Yeah, my poor little Thinkpad T61 (i386) gets a little hot running Firefox... s'ok, keeps me honest.